-Top quality grass feed for golf and fine turf, cricket, football, rugby, tennis courts, sports fields and other areas needing grass maintenance.
+Top quality grass feed is mandatory for fine sports surface turf on golf, cricket, football, rugby, tennis courts, sports fields and other areas needing grass maintenance.

 Sports pitches are constructed on a whole range of substrates.
-Many are simple based on the existing or but some are mounted on imported products such as root zone.
+Many are simply based on the existing substrate, whereas some are mounted on imported products such as root zone.

-Whether it is a Cricket, Football or Rugby pitch, it is important to understand the properties of the soil as this will have a bearing on how any nutrition programme is formulated.
+Whether it is a cricket, football or rugby pitch, it is important to understand the properties of the soil as this will have a bearing on how any fertiliser, feed and nutritional programme is formulated.

-Many pitches have the same fertiliser applied year in year out, without any form of analysis as to what fertiliser is required and in what proportions.
-Plants need a balanced range of nutrients and if any one particular nutrient is limiting, that will be the limiting factor in growth meaning that much of the fertiliser will be wasted and the grass planted will not preform to their potential.
+Many pitches have the same fertiliser applied, year in year out, without any form of analysis as to what fertiliser is required and in what proportions.
+Plants need a balanced range of nutrients and if any one particular nutrient is limiting, that will be the limiting factor in growth - this will result in much of the fertiliser being wasted, with the planed grass not preforming to their potential.

 Perfect Ground Solutions can easily carry out a physical analysis and then back this up but sending samples for chemical analysis.
-This is a process with a very small cost and gives you a very good starting point to plan the nutrition programme.
+This process costs very little, yet it gives you a very good starting point to plan the nutrition programme.

 The condition of the soil is very important as the grass roots need to be able to growth freely through the soil and have good access to air and water.

-Generally, sports surfaces suffer from compaction which may be deliberate as in a cricket wicket to produce “bounce” but often is caused by foot traffic in the winter when the pitches are used in wet conditions.
+Generally, sports surfaces suffer from compaction which may be deliberate, as in a cricket wicket to produce “bounce”, but often compaction is caused by foot traffic in the winter when the pitches are used in wet conditions.